SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 #### - A network of archives

-CCRI archiving efforts were shared among several universities with the collaboration of Statistics Canada for the 1931 - 1951 censuses.
-Several partner universities were responsible for their own bilingual CCRI archive web sites.
-One one-point access to CCRI resources was not a focus for the project.
-Archiving, rather than a single portal, was the focus because of the scope of the archiving: first, the multiplicity of the CCRI resources (including harmonized concepts and geographies, sophisticated CCRI documentation, supporting CCRI data); and second, privacy protections.
+CCRI archiving efforts were shared among several universities for the 1911 - 1951 censuses.
+Several partner universities were responsible for their own bilingual CCRI "web gateway" archives.
+One one-point discovery and access to CCRI resources was not a focus for the project.
+Distributed archiving, rather than one single discovery portal, was the focus of the project, after production was completed of the harmonized (time, geography, census concepts) census data and documentation materials.
+In addtion, archiving had to ensure privacy protections outside of CCRI partner universities' archive sites.

 #### - What are the source archives?

-The CCRI archive gateways are: the [University of Alberta](https://ccri.library.ualberta.ca/enindex.html) (and the University of Alberta [Dataverse](https://dataverse.scholarsportal.info/dataverse/CCRI), [l'Université du Québec à Trois Rivières](https://cieqfmweb.uqtr.ca/fmi/webd/IRCS_CONTEXTDATA_WEB), the [University of Toronto](http://mercator.geog.utoronto.ca/ccri/index.htm) and [University of Ottawa](http://web5.uottawa.ca/ccri//CCRI-portal-static/CCRI-portal-static-english/index.php@option=com_content&task=view&id=46&itemid=18.htm).
+The CCRI archive "web gateways" are the [University of Alberta](https://ccri.library.ualberta.ca/enindex.html) (and the University of Alberta [Dataverse](https://dataverse.scholarsportal.info/dataverse/CCRI), [l'Université du Québec à Trois Rivières](https://cieqfmweb.uqtr.ca/fmi/webd/IRCS_CONTEXTDATA_WEB), the [University of Toronto](http://mercator.geog.utoronto.ca/ccri/index.htm) and [University of Ottawa](http://web5.uottawa.ca/ccri//CCRI-portal-static/CCRI-portal-static-english/index.php@option=com_content&task=view&id=46&itemid=18.htm).
 The foregoing CCRI web archive gateways were the major sources of information for this page.

-In addition, the other important to CCRI partner university websites are, the [host project web site at the University of Ottawa](http://www.ccri.uottawa.ca/), the [CCRI York University Centre] website(http://www.yorku.ca/ccri/index.html).
+The further CCRI partner university websites are, the [host project web site at the University of Ottawa](http://www.ccri.uottawa.ca/), the [CCRI York University Centre] website(http://www.yorku.ca/ccri/index.html)

 Considering these various CCRI partner web sites above and their sometimes complicated architecture, perusing this page first is recommended for an overview of the range of available CCRI data resources from not just these websites, but other data repositories and platforms as well.
 <br/><!-- Susan TO SHANNON: Added line break -->